What is My Health Record?

 - Referral letters from your doctors

 Having a My Health Record means your important health information including allergies, current conditions and treatments, medicine details, pathology reports or diagnostic imaging scan reports can be digitally stored in one place.

-Every Australian will be offered a My Health Record, however you will have a choice to opt-out until 15 November 2018.
+Every Australian will be offered a My Health Record, and you will have a choice to opt-out or opt back in, at any time.

 As more people and their healthcare providers use the My Health Record system, Australia’s national health system will become better connected.
 This will result in faster and more efficient care for you and your family.

 More information about My Health Record can be found at www.myhealthrecord.gov.au